VPN Internet Access to Link Business Sites

 to link commercial facilities.

-A challenge for many businesses is how
+A challenge for many businesses is how to cost

-as diverse as retailing, education, consulting, warehousing,
+as retailing, education, consulting, warehousing, communications

 Why Point to Point Private Lines?